 Welcome to South America evening!

 Whilst there are many similarities to the modern success stories that are Chilean and Argentinian wine, these countries have very different approaches to their wine making aspirations.
 Chile has concentrated on, and excelled at, producing fresh, fruity, soft wines at seriously tempting prices- and our heaving supermarket shelves are testament to their success.
-Meanwhile Argentina has been quietly working away on some seriously robust, intense and complex reds: but, 'where are these wines?'
-I hear you cry!
+Meanwhile Argentina has been quietly working away on some seriously robust, intense and complex reds: but where are these wines?
 The answer- these are some of the best kept secrets in the wine world- and tonight we will enjoy them for ourselves!